xiaoylu/leetcode_category/2Doptimization/Readme.md

 where `ratio` is the wage/quality ratio of workers and `quality` is their quality.

 We start with the  K lowest-quality workers first.
-Each time, we use the new lowest-quality to replace the previous one with highest ratio.
+Each time, we use the new lowest-quality worker to replace the previous highest-ratio worker.

 **LC787.
 Cheapest Flights Within K Stops**